mitchg10/course-extractor/README.md

-# Course Data Extractor
+# VT COE Graduate Course Enrollment Reporting Tool

-A containerized solution for extracting course data from PDF timetables using local LLM processing.
+A containerized solution for extracting course data from PDF timetables

 ## Overview

 This application provides a user-friendly interface for processing Virginia Tech timetable PDFs and extracting structured course data.
-It uses a locally hosted LLM via Ollama for processing and outputs both individual and combined CSV files.
+It uses metadata fields (program, semester, year) for better organization and outputs both individual and combined CSV files.

 ## System Requirements